apatil/dockerflow/README.md

 dockerflow build .
 ```

-To rebuild the image incrementally after changing the playbook:
+To rebuild the image incrementally after changing a playbook or file:

 ```
 dockerflow rebuild .
 ```

-To drop into an interactive shell inside the container when the build fails:
+To drop into a shell inside the container when the build fails so you can figure out what happened interactively:

 ```
 dockerflow debug-build .